 On the other hand, wiring has also been a useful option to grow a bonsai.
 Shaping angles, generating branches, all this can be done by wiring.
 However it’s very important to do it the right way, because it can be a disaster if not done properly, and can even kill your bonsai tree.

 There are more techniques that can be applied when you grow a bonsai.
 You can defoliate the tree to obtain smaller leaves, or to balance it shape.
 There’s also a well known technique called Jin & Shari which consist in making a bonsai look old and mature by creating areas of deadwood on the tree, just like happens in nature sometimes.

 Find a nice place for your bonsai.
 Some miniature trees need at least some direct sunlight on them, others not too much.
-There are also indoor and outdoor bonsais.
 Check the humidity and temperature of the room where you’re planning to put your bonsai and be aware of the needs of the tree of your choice.

 When you grow a bonsai, there’ll be a point when you’ll have to think about taking it from an old pot to a new one, it’s called repot.
 Different species of trees means different repot periods, from 2 to 5 years.